 Vascular factors reduce blood loss due to trauma through local vasoconstriction (an immediate reaction to injury) and compression of injured vessels by extravasation of blood into surrounding tissues.
-Vessel wall injury triggers the attachment and activation of platelets and production of fibrin; platelets and fibrin combine to form a clot.
+Vessel wall injury triggers the attachment and activation of platelets and the generation of fibrin polymers from fibrinogen; platelets and fibrin combine to form a clot.

-Various mechanisms, including endothelial cell nitric oxide and prostacyclin, promote blood fluidity by preventing platelet stasis and dilating intact blood vessels.
+Various mechanisms, including endothelial cell nitric oxide and prostacyclin, promote blood fluidity by preventing platelet aggregation and dilating intact blood vessels.
 These mediators are no longer produced when the vascular endothelium is disrupted.
 Under these conditions, platelets adhere to the damaged intima and form aggregates.
-Initial platelet adhesion is to von Willebrand factor (VWF), previously secreted by endothelial cells into the subendothelium.
+Initial platelet adhesion is to long strings of von Willebrand factor (VWF) that have been previously secreted by, and anchored to, stimulated endothelial cells.
 VWF binds to receptors on the platelet surface membrane (glycoprotein Ib/IX).
 Platelets anchored to the vessel wall undergo activation.
-During activation, platelets release mediators from storage granules, including adenosinediphosphate (ADP).
+During activation, platelets release mediators of aggregation, including adenosine diphosphate (ADP) from storage granules.

 Platelets provide surfaces for the assembly and activation of coagulation complexes and the generation of thrombin.
-Thrombin converts fibrinogen to fibrin.
-Fibrin strands bind aggregated platelets to help secure the platelet-fibrin hemostatic plug.
+Thrombin converts fibrinogen into fibrin monomers, and the fibrin monomers polymerize into fibrin polymers that bind aggregated platelets into platelet-fibrin hemostatic plugs.

-Plasma coagulation factors interact to produce thrombin, which converts fibrinogen to fibrin.
+Coagulation factors interact on platelet and endothelial cell surfaces to produce thrombin, which converts fibrinogen to fibrin.
 By radiating from and anchoring the hemostatic plug, fibrin strengthens the clot.

 Components of Blood Coagulation Reactions